Feldspars - all about the plagioclases and K-feldspars

 The monoclinic barium member of feldspars with the composition Ba2Al2Si2O8 is called celsian.
 Celsian can easily mix with orthoclase, sometimes the Ba-rich K-feldspar (with up to 15 % of celsian) is called hyalophane.

 Ba-rich feldspars are very rare and most of them are connected with some Mn-skarns, marbles or baryte veins.
 Very unique hyalophane occurence is Busovaca in Croatia, where it formed great crystals in Ba-rich alpine clefts.

-Manebach fourling of the rare hyalophane (Ba-feldspar) from Busovaca, Croatia.
+Manebach fourling of the rare hyalophane (Ba-feldspar) from Busovaca, Bosnia.